SalmaRedaBedair/multi-vendor-store/notes_06.3.md

+# Read the book 'Using components, read after video 6.4'

 # components in laravel
 - it is used to seperate parts of code in view i will use frequently
 - to create it